Danger Level: 2/5

 Understanding how giant house spider behave helps prevent infestations

-Giant House Spider behavior and habitat
+Signs You Have Giant House Spider

 Giant house spiders are fast runners that build funnel webs in dark corners.
 Males wander in late summer/fall seeking mates, leading to increased indoor sightings.
 Despite their alarming size, they're shy and prefer to flee rather than bite.
 They're actually competitors of hobo spiders.